HerculesWS/StaffPlugins/Haru/naviluagenerator/README.md

 - Start your Map Server
-- Use the console command `server tools navigationlua` or the @command `@createnavigationlua` and wait some minutes (this depends on your server's power - an i7-870 computer may need 5+ minutes of full CPU activity).
+- Use the console command `server tools navigationlua` or the @command `@createnavigationlua` and wait some minutes (this depends on your server's power - an i7-870 computer takes about a minute of full CPU activity).
 Please note that to all online players, the server will appear to be frozen during the whole process.
 Progress information will be displayed on the server console.